akshay-rajan/notes/ICP.md

 It can define functions that can be called by external services like apps or browsers, or by other canisters.
 A canister is managed by **Controllers**.
 A controller can be a centralized entity, a decentralized entity like DAO, or no controller at all, which would make it an immutable smart contract.
 Only controllers can deploy, update code and start or stop the execution of a cansiter.
-They also ensure that the canister contains sufficient *cycles* to pay for the resources it consumes, which include network bandwidth, memory and computational power.
+They also ensure that the canister contains sufficient **cycles** to pay for the resources it consumes, which include network bandwidth (at times of usage, like message transfer), memory (at regular intervals) and computational power (at the time of computation).
+Controllers can update the canister code, replacing the current Wasm module with new one.
+By default, when updation happens, the canister clears out the Canister's memory.
+But the content of the `stable` memory remains.

 ***ICP*** is the Internet Computer's utility token.
 It has several functions, such as being staked to have voting power in the NNS (Network Nervous System: The DAO governing IC), or being used to purchase **cycles**, which power the canisters deployed on the mainnet.
+Each canister has a local cycles account used to store it's cycles.

 ***Internet Identity (II)*** is a secure and advanced form of cryptographich authentication by the Internet Computer.
 It can be integrated with dApps, and helps secure the user identity.